temporal-sa/temporal-java-shutdown/README.md

 ### Run Workers

-Open two (or more) terminals and run `./worker.sh` in each terminal.
-The worker script will, in a continuous loop, a) start a worker in a background process, b) wait 20 seconds, and then c) send a `SIGTERM` signal to terminate the process.
+Open two (or more) terminals and run `./scripts/flaky_worker.sh` in each terminal.
+The script will, in a continuous loop, a) start a worker in a background process, b) wait 20 seconds, and then c) send a `SIGTERM` signal to terminate the process.
 This will test the worker's ability to handle a graceful shutdown.

 ### Start Workflows

-In a separate terminal, run `./start.sh` to start many workflows in parallel.
+In a separate terminal, run `./scripts/start.sh` to start many workflows in parallel.

 ### Observe the Chaos